Language selection: DE | EN

 To develop a secure, stable and “validable” laboratory information management system (LIMS) - maybe even compatible with an already existing system - is a real challenge for LIMS suppliers.
 And the successful implementation and validation of a LIMS in compliance with GAMP and GMP requirements (EU Annex 11, US 21 CFR Part 11, PIC/S, etc.) is a huge challenge for all pharmaceutical QC and R&D departments.

-Topics that could be addressed are:
+Topics that will be addressed are:

-- Regulatory Requirements
+- Regulatory Requirements.